 - How many of these emergency changes really were emergencies?

 - Does your organization confuse emergency and expedited changes?

-There is a big difference between emergency and expedited changes, and the need and delivery mechanism.
-But while they are different beasts the respective volumes should both still be minimized, as both bring added business risks.
-Check out Pink Elephant-er Troy DuMoulin’s great blog on handling expedited versus emergency changes from which I borrow his definitions:
+There’s a big difference between emergency and expedited changes, and the need and delivery mechanism.
+But while they’re different beasts the respective volumes should both still be minimized, as both bring added business risks.
+Please check out Pink Elephant-er Troy DuMoulin’s great 2007 (but still relevant) blog on handling expedited versus emergency changes from which I borrow his definitions:

 - Emergency changes – changes that are required to restore service due to an incident or a change that needs to be implemented quickly in order to avoid one.

 - Expedited changes – changes that are required quickly due to a pressing need such as legal requirement or a business need but are not related to restoring service.

 My real beef, however, is the volume of emergency or expedited changes organizations are still dealing with.
 Let’s collectively call them “fast-tracked” changes.This blog will help you to become better at implementing emergency change management and provide some food for thought when it comes to fast tracked changes. #ITSM #ITIL Click To Tweet

 Fast-tracked changes: getting to an avoidable bad outcome quicker?